13ruce1337/13ruce1337.github.io/_posts/2014-04-26-jekyll-git-tutorial.md

 - [GitHub account](https://github.com/join)
 - Commandline Tool (This will reference Linux.
 Windows and Mac OS is not much different.
 I will try my best to accommodate as much as possible.)
 - Editor (I use [VIM](http://www.vim.org/download.php).
 Some use [Sublime](http://www.sublimetext.com/).
 Find what's right for you.)
-- Some knowledge of HTML, CSS, and command line
+- Some knowledge of HTML, CSS, Markdown and command line

 <br/>